neterslandreau/bones/README.md

 # Bones #

 This is the basic cakephp app for a site with users.
+Very basic MVC has been included for extending the CakeDC users plugin.

 ## Installing ##
 * clone the repo into /path/to/project/